 You will also need to take note of what style of basin waste you will need, as these are generally not included with the basin.
 You can find out what type you need by checking the full specification tab under any of our basin products.

 Choosing the taps for a basin is really just as important as choosing the basin itself.
 You need a tap that matches the style of your basin and your bathroom, as well as one that can be fitted to your chosen basin.
-For example, some basins have only one central tap hole, so will need a mixer tap, whereas others have two for traditional separate hot and cold taps.
+For example, some basins have only 1 central tap hole, so will need a mixer tap, whereas others have 2 for traditional separate hot and cold taps.

 Types of basin